-Nolan (hereinafter referred to as “us” “we” or “our”) is committed to respecting your privacy and to complying with all applicable data protection and privacy laws.
+Nolan Holdings and its subsidiaries (hereinafter referred to as “us” “we” or “our”) is committed to respecting your privacy and to complying with all applicable data protection and privacy laws.

-The purpose of this Privacy Statement is to set out how we deal with personal data provided to Nolan Transport while visiting the Nolan Transport website www.nolantransport.com and any other websites under the management of Nolan Transport.
+The purpose of this Privacy Statement is to set out how we deal with personal data provided to Nolan Holdings while visiting the website www.nolantransport.com and any other websites under the management of Nolan Holdings.

 We may also collect details of your visits to our site (including, but not limited to, traffic data, location data, weblogs and other communication data), and the resources that you access.
 When you access our website, your computer’s browser provides us with information such as your IP address, browser type, access time and referring URL which is collected and used to compile statistical data on the use of our website.
 This information may be used to help us to improve our site and to contact you about the services we offer.